martijnsark/Project_Data_Visualization/README.md

 ## source credits:

-Here you can see all websites used to pull the conclusions of our statistics:
+Here you can see all the websites used to draw the conclusions of our statistics:

-Ewmagazine.nl
+- Ewmagazine.nl

-Nu.nl
+- Nu.nl

-Nos.nl
+- Nos.nl

-Milieudefensie.nl
+- Milieudefensie.nl

-M.kro-ncrv.nl
+- M.kro-ncrv.nl

-Wwf.nl
+- Wwf.nl

 <br><br><br><br><br><br><br><br>